turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/1-project_overview.md

 I invite you to join me In this tutorial series and learn how to design, build, and monetize smart contracts on the NEAR platform.
 Learning is fun, applying what you learn to build is more fun, and making money from what you have built is rewarding.
 I believe in the philosophy of the "proof is in the pudding".
 In this tutorial series we will be building a real world smart contract called the [STAKE][1] token.
 The goals for this tutorial series are:

-1. showcase the [STAKE][1] token project on how to monetize NEAR smart contracts
+1. Showcase the [STAKE][1] token project on how to monetize NEAR smart contracts
-2. share with you my approach to architect, design, and code smart contracts in Rust
+2. Share with you my approach to architect, design, and code smart contracts in Rust
-3. take you step by step through designing, coding, and testing on the [STAKE][1] token project.
+3. Take you step by step through designing, coding, and testing on the [STAKE][1] token project.
-4. share with you design patterns and best practices I have learned while working on the STAKE token project
+4. Share with you design patterns and best practices I have learned while working on the STAKE token project
-5. make this a collaborative experience with the community
+5. Make this a collaborative experience with the community

 Regarding the last point, I welcome community participation on the [STAKE][1] open source project.